dingogap/03-JavaScript-Password-Generator/README.md

     * upper case charcaters
     * numbers
     * special characters
-    * at least 1 character set must be used
+    * at least 1 character set must be used.

 ## Data
 All data specific to generating the password has been placed in a JavaScript object named **passwordSettings**.